Center for Food Safety and Applied Nutrition: Important regulations established

+CFSAN issued Redbook 2000 in 2000 (with updates through 2007), formally titled Toxicological Principles for the Safety Assessment of Food Ingredients, a non-binding guidance document for conducting toxicological studies to evaluate the safety of direct food additives, color additives, and related ingredients used in food products.

 CFSAN publishes the "Bad Bug Book", which provides information about the microorganisms that cause foodborne illness.

 Organizations that influence CFSAN

 There are two main research groups outside the FDA that have a direct impact on the CFSAN: the Joint Institute for Food Safety and Applied Nutrition, and the National Center for Food Safety and Technology.
 In addition, there are many interest groups who have a stake in CFSAN's policies.

 The Joint Institute for Food Safety and Applied Nutrition (JIFSAN) is a partnership between the FDA (specifically, the CFSAN and Center for Veterinary Medicine (CVM)) and the University of Maryland.
 JIFSAN was created in 1996 to "provide the scientific basis for ensuring a safe, wholesome food supply as well as provide the infrastructure for contributions to national food safety programs and international food standards."
 Currently JIFSAN is working on such research as Risk Analysis, Microbial Pathogens and Toxins, Food Composition and Applied Nutrition, and Animal Health Sciences and Food Safety.

 The Institute for Food Safety and Health, or IFSH (formerly National Center for Food Safety and Technology) is a research group between CFSAN, the Illinois Institute of Technology (IIT) and members of the food industry.
 IFSH is "a world-class food science research institute that produces knowledge-based outcomes in the areas of food safety, food defense, and nutrition for stakeholders in government, industry, and academia."

 Because CFSAN regulates food safety and labeling, many food industry groups have an interest in their policies.
 Some of these groups include: